Yale-BIM/f21-assignments/assignment-3/README.md

     > Remember to commit your code whenever you want to save a snapshot of your work.

-- **III-2.** You will now verify that the image and the camera parameters that your node publishes are consistent with one another with the help of the rviz [Camera Plugin](http://wiki.ros.org/rviz/DisplayTypes/Camera).
+- **III-2.** You will now verify that the image and the camera parameters that your node publishes are consistent with one another with the help of the RViz [Camera Plugin](http://wiki.ros.org/rviz/DisplayTypes/Camera).

     > The [Camera Plugin](http://wiki.ros.org/rviz/DisplayTypes/Camera) creates a new rendering window in RViz from the perspective of a camera using the CameraInfo message that your virtual_camera.py node publishes.